 Schulz’s prose is renowned for its originality.
-Set largely in a fictional counterpart of his hometown of Drohobycz, his stories merge the real and the surreal.
+Set largely in a fictional counterpart of his hometown of Drohobych, his stories merge the real and the surreal.
 The most ordinary objects—the wind, an article of clothing, a plate of fish—can suddenly appear unfathomably mysterious and capable of illuminating profound truths.
-As “Father,” one of his most intriguing characters, declaims: “Matter has been granted infinite fecundity, an inexhaustible vital force, and at the same time, a seductive power of temptation that entices us to create forms.”
+As Father, one of his most intriguing characters, declaims: “Matter has been granted infinite fecundity, an inexhaustible vital force, and at the same time, a seductive power of temptation that entices us to create forms.”

 "Levine has taken on the monumentally difficult task of retranslating Bruno Schulz's stories, and her work is both courageous and impressive.
 Her fidelity to the original text ensures that her translation will make a significant contribution to the reception of Bruno Schulz in English."

-—Stanley Bill, Lecturer in Polish Studies at the University of Cambridge
+—Stanley Bill, University of Cambridge

 "Now, with the appearance of this finely realized new translation by Madeline G. Levine, Schulz is poised for rediscovery by a new generation of readers.
 Ms. Levine sticks closely to the syntax of the original while giving free rein to the wildness of Schulz's imagery and the often nonsensical sequences of events...
 Collected Stories is a remarkable legacy." —The Wall Street Journal